learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 ## Introduction

-Now that we've discussed some techniques for tuning classifcation models on imbalanced datasets, its time to practice those techniques.
-In this lab you'll investigate credit card fraud and attempt to tune a model to flag suspicious activity.
+Now that you've gone over some techniques for tuning classification models on imbalanced datasets, its time to practice those techniques.
+In this lab, you'll investigate credit card fraud and attempt to tune a model to flag suspicious activity.

 ## Objectives